 You apply to the nearest Canadian consulate office.
 You must obtain permission to study in Canada before leaving for Canada.
 However, the following persons may apply from within Canada:

-Dependants of athletes, media representatives, members of the Clergy, or military personnel on assignment in Canada
+Dependents of athletes, media representatives, members of the Clergy, or military personnel on assignment in Canada

-Dependants of officials of foreign governments working in Canada with a federal or provincial agency under an exchange agreement
+Dependents of officials of foreign governments working in Canada with a federal or provincial agency under an exchange agreement

-Dependants of a person who has a valid student or employment authorization and
+Dependents of a person who has a valid student or employment authorization and

 In addition, the following persons may apply at a Canadian port of entry